-Sign up with the Graduate Secretary one semester prior to your defense date, so a preliminary review of your progress can be made and check the graduate school’s deadlines for filing the degree application, first submission of your dissertation, etc from the following link:
+Sign up with the Graduate Secretary one semester prior to your defense date, so a preliminary review of your progress can be made and check the graduate school’s deadlines for filing the degree application, first submission of your dissertation, etc.

 Scheduling the Defense

 Since finding a time that you and all of your committee members are able to meet can be difficult, you should begin the process of scheduling your defense well before the date you actually expect to defend.
 You may need to be flexible, and you may need to be persistent if you find a committee member unresponsive.
 When trying to find a date, keep in mind that the graduate school requires that the defense should be no more than six months before the degree award.
 Also note that between the oral examination and the date of the degree there must be at least two terms.
 The term the oral examination is passed is counted, if the examination occurs before the midpoint of the term.